Home » Colorado Big Game Draw 2023

 Colorado Nonresident Tags – Tag Allocations

 Colorado is currently the most friendly state out there when it comes to non-resident tag allocations.
 This is due to the large populations of game species, massive amount of huntable terrain, and relatively low success odds in many locations.
+That said, changes in nonresident tag allocations were approved in 2023, which will go into effect for the 2024 season.
+These changes will impact draw odds, likely increasing the amount of points required to draw specific units for nonresidents.

 The allocation of nonresident licenses is based on the average number of preference points that an adult Colorado resident needed to draw a specific license on average during the previous three limited license draws, with a 1-year lag.
 For instance, the 2023 draw allocation will be determined by the 2019, 2020, and 2021 limited draws.